Le Téléjournal: Primetime edition

 The flagship newscast is anchored by Céline Galipeau on Mondays to Thursdays and Pascale Nadeau from Fridays to Sundays.
 The newscast airs live at 10 pm Eastern Time (ET), 11 pm in the Maritimes, 11:30 pm in Newfoundland, on Radio-Canada stations in Ontario, Quebec and the Atlantic, and on tape delay at 10 pm local in the western provinces.
 An early edition of the program used to air on RDI at 9 pm ET, but this has been replaced by a separate program titled Le Téléjournal RDI, hosted by Geneviève Asselin.
 Every Thursday, the Points de vue segment hosted by Galipeau features journalists Tasha Kheiriddin, Michel David and François Cardinal in a question-and-answer session devoted to significant stories of the week.

 Bernard Derome anchored the program from 1970 to 1998.
 He was succeeded by Stéphan Bureau, who anchored the program from 1998 until 2003 when he was replaced by Gilles Gougeon.
 Derome was brought back as anchor in 2004 in an effort to return the program to its earlier success.
 He retired from the program again on December 18, 2008.
 Galipeau, who succeeded Derome as the program's main anchor, used to be the weekend anchor.

+On August 17, 2026, Azeb Wolde-Giorghis will replace Galipeau as the main anchor.